-In 2013/14 season, Michael continues to sing the title role Stiffelio with Theater Krefeld/Mönchengladbach.
-He will sing Il Duca Rigoletto with Birmingham Opera, Alfredo La Traviata with Boston Lyric Opera Cavaradossi Tosca with Lyric Opera Productions Ireland.
-Michael sang his first Radamès Aida twice, with Annapolis Opera and Lyric Opera Productions Dublin.
+In 2013/14 season, Michael sang the title role Stiffelio with Theater Krefeld/Mönchengladbach and Theater Mannheim, Il Duca Rigoletto with Birmingham Opera and Festival Of The Aegean and Don José Carmen with Rahvoosoper in Estonia..
+He will soon sing Alfredo La Traviata with Boston Lyric Opera for the first time after his first ever Cavaradossi Tosca with Lyric Opera Productions Ireland.
+In 2013, Michael sang his first Radamès Aida twice, with Annapolis Opera and Lyric Opera Productions Dublin.
 He debuted with Opera North UK as Cassio in Verdi's masterpiece Otello.
 He opened the season as Il Duca Rigoletto with Pittsburgh Opera.

 2102 saw Michael make his Glyndebourne debut as Nemorino L'Elisir D'Amore with stomping ovations and rave reviews!
 He also covered Bryan Hymel as the Prince in Rusalka at Covent Garden.
 American Symphony Orchestra featured Michael as the tenor soloist in the North American premiere of Vladimir Shcherbachov’s Symphony No. 2 “Blokovskaya”, live from Avery Fisher Hall.
 You can purchase the album HERE!
 There are also two new videos available for you to enjoy, HERE, and HERE!